Cysharp/UniTask/README.md

 > Note: AssetBundleRequest has `asset` and `allAssets`, default await returns `asset`.
 If you want to get `allAssets`, you can use `AwaitForAllAssets()` method.

-The type of `UniTask` can use utilities like `UniTask.WhenAll`, `UniTask.WhenAny`.
+The type of `UniTask` can use utilities like `UniTask.WhenAll`, `UniTask.WhenAny`, `UniTask.WhenEach`.
 They are like `Task.WhenAll`/`Task.WhenAny` but the return type is more useful.
 They return value tuples so you can deconstruct each result and pass multiple types.

 ```csharp
 public async UniTaskVoid LoadManyAsync()